-I met a chap just the other day at the garden centre where I was fondling a sapling whilst at the same time shedding a tear for a wilting bonsai.
+I met an absolutely gorgeous swoony sort of chap just the other day at the garden centre where I was busy fondling a sapling whilst at the same time shedding a tear for a wilting bonsai.
 With so many people about I had, of course, kept my kit on.
-Any way the chap I met worked there I think.
+Anyway the chap I met worked there I think.
 He said his name was Casper and he was ever so tall with blond flowing Nordic locks and a most handsome face.
-We smiled at one another yet as I stood up from my bodily caressing of the precious baby tree and reached up to run my fingers through my somewhat matted hair I noticed a change in Casper’s expression as he spotted the forest of hair about my armpits.
+I ceased to swoon temporarily while we smiled at one another yet as I stood up from my bodily caressing of the precious baby tree and reached up to run my fingers through my somewhat matted tresses I noticed a change in Casper’s demeanour as he spotted the veritable rug of hair about my armpits.
 In point of fact his lips curled in horror and he turned his gaze to the floor.
 After that he made mumbled excuses and went about his way at a good pace.

-Such is my luck – had it not been such a very hot day I would have worn my trademark woolly jumper over my sleeveless vest and things might have turned out so very differently for Casper and me.
+Such is my luck…had it not been such a very hot day I would have worn my trademark woolly jumper over my sleeveless tie-dyed vest and things might have turned out so very differently for Casper and me.
 Woe is me once more.

-Anyway, here is my new poem.
-It may be my last.
+Anyway, here is my new extra swoony poem.
+It may, nay most likely will, be my last.

 THEY EVEN TRASHED MY BIKE